mocks-server/website/docs/get-started-intro.md

 ## The project

-This project provides a server that simulates API behaviors.
+This project provides a server that simulates multiple API behaviors.
 It can be added as a dependency of your project, and started simply running an NPM command.

 ## Why a mocks server?

 Controlling the responses of the api will improve the front-end development workflow, avoiding early dependencies with back-end.
-It also improves the testing and development of error cases or another cases that are commonly hard to reproduce in the real api.
+It also improves the testing and development of error cases or another cases that are commonly hard to reproduce with a real api.

 Defining the api responses during the earliest phases of development will improve the communication among team members and align their expectations.